april-org/april-ann/CHANGELIST.md

 ### Unstable changes

+- Added `Matrix<T>::convolution` method and `matrix:convolution` lua
+  method.
+They are in experimental stage, please, be advice to use them by your own risk.
+- Because of the changes in `Image`, several classes in package `imaging` has been reviewed, consistent tests are necessary to merge with master branch.

 ### API Changes

 - New `april_doc` and `april_set_doc` API, works with values instead of strings.
 - Added `table.values`, `table.ivalues`, `table.keys` and `table.ikeys`
   iterators.

 ### Bugs removed

 ### C/C++

+- `Image` class code has been reviewed to be more coherent with current `Matrix` class implementation.

 ### Other